 prismjs

-This plugin will enable syntax highlighting for markdown code fence with Prism.js.
+This plugin enables syntax highlighting for markdown code fences with Prism.js.

 This plugin has been integrated into the default theme.